 parallax background

 How much carbon dioxide pollution comes from transportation?

-For a sense of scale, the US uses more gasoline than any other country – more than three times that of the next biggest gasoline user, China:
+For a sense of scale, the US consumes almost 35% of the world’s gasoline – more than three times that of the next biggest gasoline user, China:

 What percentage of carbon pollution comes from transportation?

-Across the US, in 2022 the transportation sector caused about 30% of total U.S. energy-related CO2 emissions.
-In California, the transportation sector is the biggest source of carbon emissions at 38% of total emissions.
+Across the US, in 2023 the transportation sector caused about 31% of total U.S. energy-related CO2 emissions - approximately 1,489 million metric tons (MMmt).
+In California, the transportation sector is the biggest source of carbon emissions at 39% of total emissions.

-Light duty vehicles like passenger cars, trucks and SUVs make up 57% of transportation carbon emissions in the US – much more than medium and heavy duty trucks and airplanes.
-In California, cars, trucks and SUVs make up 28% of total greenhouse gas emissions, and 70% of the transportation sector emissions.
+Light duty vehicles like passenger cars, trucks and SUVs make up 57% transportation sector GHG (Greenhouse Gas) emissions in the US – much more than medium and heavy duty trucks and airplanes.
+In California, cars, trucks and SUVs make up 70% of the transportation sector emissions.
 California is one of many states and countries phasing out gasoline.
 Learn more about the gas car phaseout in California.

 Note that the rise in SUVs has been a big part of the problem.
-Worldwide, SUVs were the 2nd largest contributor to CO2 increase between 2010 and 2018, surpassed only by power generation.
+Globally, SUVs accounted for more than 20% of the increase in energy-related CO2 emissions in 2023.

+parallax background